Allan70/GO-TCP-Chat/README.md

 To build an exe file named `chat`

-Next, enter the following command in the terminal to start the server on port `:8888.
-Or run it by executing the chat.exe file.`
+Next, enter the following command in the terminal to start the server on port `:8888`.
+Or run it by executing the `chat.exe` file.

 ```
 ./chat